Conjunctivitis (Pink Eye): Causes, Symptoms, Treatments

 Environmental irritants like pet dander, mold, dust, and pollen can cause allergic conjunctivitis in people prone to seasonal allergies like pollen and those occurring year-round like pet dander and dust.
 This type of conjunctivitis cannot be passed from person to person.

 This is typically caused by viruses similar to the ones that cause the common cold.
-This type is highly contagious and is passed to others by coughing, sneezing, and failing to wash the hands.
+This type is highly contagious and is passed to others by coughing, sneezing, and failing to wash their hands.
 This is why you should never touch your face or eyes with unwashed hands.

 This is typically caused by a direct transfer of bacteria from a contaminated surface to the eye.
 It’s highly contagious.
 This is again why hand-washing is so important.
 If you can’t wash your hands, don’t touch your face or eyes.